Pete Sessions

 Peter Anderson Sessions (born March 22, 1955) is an American politician who serves in the United States House of Representatives for Texas's 17th congressional district as a member of the Republican Party.
 He chaired the House Rules Committee from 2013 to 2019 and is a former chair of the National Republican Congressional Committee.

 Sessions previously served in Congress from 1997 to 2019, representing districts based in Dallas.
 He was defeated for reelection by Democrat Colin Allred in 2018.
 On October 3, 2019, Sessions announced that he was running for Congress again in 2020.
 He was elected to the 17th district, based in Waco, on November 3, 2020.
+Sessions is set to become the dean of Texas's congressional delegation in 2027 following the retirement of fellow Representative Lloyd Doggett.

 Early life, education, and business career

-Pete Sessions was born in Waco, Texas, on March 22, 1955, to Alice June Lewis and William S. Sessions, who served as Director of the Federal Bureau of Investigation.
+Pete Sessions was born in Waco, Texas, on March 22, 1955, to Alice June Lewis and William S. Sessions, who served as director of the Federal Bureau of Investigation.
 He attended Winston Churchill High School and graduated from Southwestern University in 1978.
-He worked at Southwestern Bell for sixteen years and rose to become a district manager for marketing in Dallas.
-The Boy Scouts of America recognized Sessions as a "Distinguished Eagle Scout."
+He worked at Southwestern Bell for 16 years and rose to become a district manager for marketing in Dallas.
+The Boy Scouts of America recognized Sessions as a Distinguished Eagle Scout.
 He holds a position on the Circle Ten Council of the BSA.
 His two sons are also active in scouting.